hartley-b/dual-game-coordinator/README.md

 # dual-login

-Coordinates two BlueStacks instances running Yo-kai Watch Punipuni so that only one device plays a stage at a time.
+Coordinates two BlueStacks instances running Yo-kai Watch Puni Puni so that only one device plays a stage at a time.
 Each device runs its own in-game macro (Smart AutoClicker / Klick'r) that plays stages and navigates menus.
 This tool watches both screens over ADB and, when the active device clears a stage, taps login on the idle